chandankumar2010/it-support/README.md

 # Google IT Support Professional Certificate

-Notes and projects from Google IT Support Professinal Certificate by Google on Coursera.
+Notes and projects from Google IT Support Professional Certificate by Google on Coursera.

 Course link: https://www.coursera.org/specializations/google-it-support